geek-cookbook/geek-cookbook/manuscript/recipes/ipfs-cluster.md

 / #
 ```

-## Chef's Notes 📓

-1. I'm still trying to work out how to _mount_ the ipfs data in my filesystem in a usable way.
+[^1]: I'm still trying to work out how to _mount_ the ipfs data in my filesystem in a usable way.
 Which is why this is still a WIP :)

 --8<-- "recipe-footer.md"